spotinst/help/src/docs/spot-security/features/inventory.md

 * Asset Name
 * Asset ID
-* Asset Type such as EC2
+* Asset Type, such as EC2
 * Asset Attribute such as Instance, Security Group
 * Region
 * Cloud Account Name
 * Count and Severity for Failing Rules
 * Status
-* Events, Anomaly and Threats Count
+* Events, Anomaly, and Threats Count
 * Tags
 * VPC/VNet if relevant
 * Cloud Account ID